 Spice Up Your Grilling

-Best with: London broil, pork tenderloin, pork chops, shrimp, salmon, bell peppers, eggplant, and mushrooms.
+Best with: Flank steak, pork chops, baby-back ribs, salmon, bell peppers, eggplant, and portobello mushrooms.